netdata/netdata/collectors/ebpf.plugin/README.md

 ### System overview

-All charts on system overview are not enabled by default, because they add around 100ns overhead for each function call, this number is small for a human perspective, but the functions are called many times creating an impact on host.
+Not all charts within the System Overview menu are enabled by default, because they add around 100ns overhead for each function call, this number is small for a human perspective, but the functions are called many times creating an impact on host.
 See the [configuration](#configuration) section for details about how to enable them.

 #### Swap

-Inside swap submenu eBPF plugin creates the chart `swapcalls`, this chart is demonstrating when processes are calling functions `swap_readpage` and `swap_writepage`, functions responsible for doing IO in swap memory.
+Inside the swap submenu the eBPF plugin creates the chart `swapcalls`; this chart is displaying when processes are calling functions `swap_readpage` and `swap_writepage`, which are functions responsible for doing IO in swap memory.

 ### Memory

-In memory submenu eBPF plugin creates two submenus **page cache** and **synchronization**.
+In the memory submenu the eBPF plugin creates two submenus **page cache** and **synchronization**.

 #### Page cache

 This first submenu brings four charts that demonstrate statistics about page cache access.

 Page cache is adding `kprobes` for the kernel functions `add_to_page_cache_lru`, `mark_page_accessed`, `account_page_dirtied`, and `mark_buffer_dirty`.
-Netdata monitors page cache access giving an overall overview and also per application access.
+Netdata monitors page cache access giving system-level and application-level metrics.

 ##### Page cache ratio